AdyGCode/SaaS-FED-Notes/session-13/S12-Laravel-02-Update-User.md

 ### Update the Validation in the Store method

-Edit the validation code, by renaming `name` to `name`.
-Then adding the ability to leave the name blank.
+Edit the validation code, adding the ability to leave the name blank.

 ```php